PRP Facials Explained: The Science Behind the Vampire Facial

 PRP stands for platelet-rich plasma.
 The process starts the same way a routine blood draw does.
 We take a small sample of your blood, usually from your arm, and spin it in a centrifuge.
 That spinning separates the blood into layers.
 What we're after is the golden layer packed with platelets and plasma, concentrated several times above what's floating around in your bloodstream normally.
 That concentrate is your PRP.

 Here's where the "facial" part comes in.
-In the classic PRP facial, sometimes marketed as the vampire facial, we first run a microneedling device across your skin.
-Microneedling creates thousands of microscopic channels in the surface.
-Then we apply the PRP topically so it can seep into those channels and reach the deeper layers where it can actually do something.
-The red appearance in those viral photos?
-That's just a bit of pinpoint bleeding from the microneedling combined with the PRP sitting on the surface.
-It looks alarming.
-It's really not.
-The redness fades within a day or two for most people.
+We first run a microneedling device across your skin, creating thousands of microscopic channels in the surface.
+Then we apply the PRP so it can seep into those channels and reach the deeper layers where it can actually do something.
+The red appearance in those viral photos is just pinpoint bleeding from the microneedling combined with PRP sitting on the surface.
+It looks alarming in a photo.
+In person it's mild, and it fades within a day or two for most people.

-There's also a version where we inject PRP directly, which people sometimes call a "vampire facelift" when it's combined with dermal fillers.
-Two different procedures, often lumped together, and that confusion trips up a lot of patients before they ever walk through our door.
+There's also a version where we inject PRP directly, sometimes called a "vampire facelift" when combined with dermal fillers.
+Two different procedures, often confused, and worth sorting out in a consultation.

 The Science: What Platelets Actually Do to Your Skin

-Let's get into the mechanism, because this is where I think the treatment earns its keep.
-When you damage skin in a controlled way, whether through microneedling or the trauma of an injection, you trigger what we call the wound-healing cascade.
+This is where the treatment earns its keep.
+When you damage skin in a controlled way, you trigger the wound-healing cascade.
 Your body doesn't distinguish between an accidental scrape and a purposeful cosmetic micro-injury.
 It just gets to work.
 Fibroblasts, the cells responsible for producing collagen and elastin, ramp up their activity.
 New collagen means firmer, thicker, more resilient skin over time.

-The growth factors in PRP essentially pour fuel on that fire.
-A thorough 2023 review in Clinical Plastic Surgery by Spataro and colleagues laid out how microneedling on its own stimulates collagen through what's called percutaneous collagen induction, while preserving the outer epidermis and keeping downtime low.
-Adding growth factors to that process is a logical next step, and the same review notes that microneedling improves absorption of topically applied growth factors precisely because those channels are open.
+The growth factors in PRP pour fuel on that fire.
+A 2023 review in Clinical Plastic Surgery by Spataro and colleagues laid out how microneedling on its own stimulates collagen through percutaneous collagen induction while preserving the outer epidermis and keeping downtime low.
+The same review notes that microneedling improves absorption of topically applied growth factors precisely because those channels are open.
+The two techniques were practically built for each other.

-What draws me to PRP as a functional medicine physician is that it's autologous.
-That's a fancy word meaning it comes from you.
+What draws me to PRP as a functional medicine physician is that it's autologous, meaning it comes from you.
 No synthetic filler, no donor material, no foreign compound your immune system has to negotiate with.
-A 2022 review in the Journal of Applied Oral Science by Buzalaf and Levy made this point well, describing autologous platelet concentrates as safe, well tolerated, and low cost, with minimal adverse effects specifically because the material originates from the patient.
-When I'm choosing between an aggressive intervention and one that works with your own biology, I'll lean toward the one that works with your biology nearly every time.
+A 2022 review in the Journal of Applied Oral Science by Buzalaf and Levy described autologous platelet concentrates as safe, well tolerated, and low cost, with minimal adverse effects specifically because the material originates from the patient.
+When I'm choosing between an aggressive intervention and one that works with your own biology, I lean toward your biology nearly every time.

-The broader picture comes from a 2019 review in Skin Therapy Letter by Jason Emer, which described PRP as an evolving tool across skin rejuvenation, acne scars, and hair restoration, with synergistic effects when paired with microneedling and lasers.
-Emer also called for standardized protocols, which is exactly the gap the field is still working to close.
-So what's my read?
-PRP facials aren't snake oil.
-There's real mechanism and real tissue-level evidence behind them.
-But anyone promising you a dramatic overnight transformation is selling you the hype, not the medicine.
+The broader picture comes from a 2019 review in Skin Therapy Letter by Jason Emer, which described PRP as an effective tool across skin rejuvenation, acne scars, and hair restoration, with synergistic effects when paired with microneedling and lasers.
+That synergy is exactly how we use it.

 PRP Facial vs. Everything Else: Where It Fits